zoezheng04/RISC-V-CPU/statements/arjan.md

 - [Reflection](#reflection)

 ## Overview
 This statement gives an overview of my contributions to the project.
-All design decisions, modules, files abd any relevant structural or minor changes are detailed in the sections below:
+All design decisions, modules, files and any relevant structural or minor changes are detailed in the sections below:
 * Full responsibility of writing, designing and testing the [Control Unit](path/to/Control-Unit) for single cycle and pipelining.
 * Full responsibility of writing, designing and testing the [Pipelined CPU](path/to/Pipelined-CPU).
 * [Minor changes](#Minor-Changes-and-optimisations) to the Register File, Programme Counter and Control Unit to accommodate the Pipelined CPU.